10 Best AI Sales Tools That Actually Close Deals in 2026

 Pricing

 Einstein AI capabilities come bundled with Salesforce Enterprise and Unlimited editions.
 The complete Einstein suite with advanced features runs around USD 50 per user monthly on top of base Salesforce licensing.
 A 22-person team should expect USD 13,200 in annual add-on costs.
-Organizations on Enterprise edition gain access to core Einstein functionality without additional charges, which makes lead scoring and activity capture available right away.

 HubSpot Sales Hub: